AnamariaGM/AWS-EKS-Smart-Home-Services-Deployment/README.md

 If you find the terraform destroy works for a period of time then fails, you can run destroy again and it should tidy remaining aspects up.

+### Extension exercise

+In the exercise you deployed your first NGINX cluster to EKS.

+In the extension its time to try and deploy the bookstore frontend and bookstore backend API that you were working on yesterday to a new cluster on EKS.

+In order to do this you will have to setup the new EKS cluster using Terraform then deploy these through Kubernetes.

 ### Submission process

 1. Fork this repository